 - Write letters to the editor about World Environment Day and list areas of concern, and possible solutions, which can be addressed locally.

 - Clean up litter on roads.

-- Dispose hazardous waste like batteries, paint cans, old electronics in recycling centres as they could prove disastrous when disposed openly.
+- Dispose of hazardous waste like batteries, paint cans, old electronics in recycling centers as they could prove disastrous when disposed of openly.

 - Learn how composting works.
 The organic waste that ends up in landfills can be a great source of nutrient for your plants that can help them grow and shine.

 - Get out and into your local environment.
 Sponsor a walk or hike – studies have shown that the more people are involved in green spaces, the more green spaces and the environment become important to them.

 - Start a “100 things” challenge group.
 This is the famous challenge to help you start living a minimalistic lifestyle that allows you to fulfill the first of the three R’s in the waste hierarchy (reduce).